Case Study: Context Interactions & Physics Faculty's Professional Development: Methodology

 \section{Methodology}

 The key features of phenomenology provided the tools to characterize the interactions between an instructor’s unique interactions with their environment, their personal experiences and their teaching.
-The focus of phenomenology is on the meaning or essence between participants and the world they experience through the study of a specific phenomenon.
-According to Sadala and Adorno, the methodology is based on three main steps: description, reduction, and interpretation \cite{sadala2002phenomenology}.
+The focus of phenomenology is on the meaning or essence between participants and the world they experience through the study of a specific phenomenon \cite{dall2009phenomenology}.
+To understand the meaning of participants' lived experience, the methodology is based on three main steps: description, reduction, and interpretation \cite{sadala2002phenomenology, saevi2014phenomenology}.
 The description step consists of expressing the participant’s experience as they narrate it.
 The reduction step consists of a critical reflection by the researcher on the content of the description to identify emerging themes in relation to the project’s focus.
 The third step consists of interpreting the content identified in the description and reduction steps in order to give meaning to the participant’s story.
+Although the literature identifies a few different methods of analysis when using phenomenology, all approaches include these three general steps \cite{mapp2008understanding, earle2010phenomenology}.